tanzhu91/Retail-Data-Analytics/README.md

 There was some really bad performing departmens in the data.
 The suprising thing was there is even one with negative amount of sales.
 Something mysterious is happening in Department 47.
-Sales in the nagative are not possible, recommendations are to check for fraud.
+Sales in the negative are not possible, recommendations are to check for fraud.

 ![newplot](https://github.com/user-attachments/assets/40f9279d-d689-4640-a00d-37b013e08181)